 There are several optional attributes that may be used to carry specific aspects of the textual preamble such as the title (governanceTitle), or the reference number (referenceNumber) of the data.
 The textual preamble would be carried as a character string in the governance description (governanceDescription) attribute.

 The attributes are:

 govID – A unique character string and a namespace identifier which is also a unique character string;

-referenceNumber – The reference number of the legal reference;
+referenceNumber – The reference number of the source reference;